CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 ![CodePushGo](https://mars-images.imgix.net/seobot/screenshots/capgo.app-26aea05b7e2e737b790a9becb40f7bc5-2025-02-10.jpg?auto=compress)

-CodePushGo provides a [live update plugin](https://capgo.app/docs/plugin/self-hosted/auto-update/) that works seamlessly with Capacitor.
+CodePushGo provides a [live update plugin](https://capgo.app/docs/plugin/self-hosted/auto-update/) that works seamlessly with React Native.
 It allows you to deploy updates - like bug fixes or new features - directly to your app using encrypted channels, all while staying compliant with app store policies [\[3\]](https://github.com/riderx/awesome-capacitor).

 ### Plugin Testing Methods

 Thorough testing is critical to ensure plugins work smoothly across all platforms.
 Here's how you can approach it:

 -   **Platform Matrix Testing**: Test plugins across all supported platform versions.
-Use Capacitor's platform availability checks before calling plugin methods to avoid compatibility issues.
+Use React Native's platform availability checks before calling plugin methods to avoid compatibility issues.

 -   **Resolving Common Issues**: Address frequent problems with these solutions: